 Group III - Wednesdays 3:00 - 4:30 PM

 Group III - Thursdays 3:00 - 4:30 PM

 Group leaders: JaNae Taylor, PhD and Jacqueline Haywood, M.S.

-If you are interested in learning more about these groups, please call 757-683-4401 and ask to schedule an intake.
+If you are interested in participating in group counseling, please call 757-683-4401 and ask to schedule an intake.
 Please inform the intake counselor that you are interested in learning more about if group counseling may be helpful for you.